Uni halls vs. private accommodation: How to choose

 Live with friends or move in independently

-If you know who you’d like to live with next year, you can make a group booking at our accommodation.
-But if you haven’t found a group to live with, we can put you into a flat with other students in the same boat – this is a great way to make friends.
-Or if you’d prefer to live independently, we have a range of studio flats too.
-It’s up to you.
+If you haven’t found a group to live with, don’t fret.
+You can join a flat with other students in the same boat – a great way to make new friends.
+Alternatively, if you’d prefer to live independently, you could opt for a studio flat for ultimate independence.

 Ensuite bathrooms